 The Mid-Level Plans

-These aren’t all of the features for each platform, but these are some of the more essential features that each beat selling platform either offers or doesn’t offer.
+These aren’t all of the features for the Beatstars mid-level plan, but these are some of the more essential features that it offers.

 The Top-Level Plans

-Both the Airbit and Beatstars top-level plan include everything in the mid-level plans, but add even more premium features.
-And, it’s not necessarily about which top-level plan offers the better features.
+When it comes to choosing a top-level plan, it’s not necessarily about which plan offers the better features.
 It’s about which one offers the features that you want.
 Both of their plans are $19.99 per month (if paid monthly).
 The big difference, as we’ve already covered, is that Airbit’s top-level plan is only $7.99 per month when paid annually compared to Beatstars which is $14.99 per month when paid annually.

 Airbit Platinum Plan